-Local Government Auditor's Report - 2021, 2022 & 2023
+Local Government Auditor's Report 2024

-- 3. The annual Local Government Auditor's Report was published on 21 December 2021 and is available on the NIAO website.
-The report summarises my perspective on financial audits and performance improvement work in the year to 31 March 2021. - 4.
+- 3. The annual Local Government Auditor's Report was published on 25 October 2024 and is available on the NIAO website.
+The report summarises my perspective on financial audits and performance improvement work during 2022-23. - 4.
 The Report highlights areas of strength and areas for improvement within local councils.
 It also considers important issues that may affect councils in the medium term.
-The Council and its members should consider this report in the context of its own activities for any improvements that could be made. - 5.
-A combined report covering audits from 2021 and 2022 years is due to be published in December 2023.
+The Council and its members should consider this report in the context of its own activities for any improvements that could be made.